EmuDeck/emudeck.github.io/docs/emulators/steamos/xenia.md

         * `Disable Shadow Maps`
 6. The remainder of the Google Doc covers how to apply the "AMD Grass Explosion Fix" using the Unleashed Mod Manager.
 At this point, it is recommended you first test the game to test the performance.
 If you would like to apply the "AMD Grass Explosion Fix", proceed to the [Unleashed Mod Manager](#unleashed-mod-manager) section

+??? tip "Vertex Explosions"

+    If you are seeing vertex explosions, bind F5 to L4/R4/L5/R5 (the back bumpers).
+While in game, press the respective button to clear the GPU cache.
+You may be required to press this button from time to time while playing Sonic Unleashed.

 #### Unleashed Mod Manager

 ##### Lutris